nih-cfde/training-and-engagement/TrainingPlanV3.md

 We have transitioned out initial materials for in-person workshops to lessons that can be delivered online.
 For many lessons, we accomplished this by breaking lessons up into 5-10 minute video chunks, or “vidlets”, that showcase concepts and technical activities.
 These chunks can be viewed in “flipped classroom” or offline mode, and will be interspersed with opportunities for virtual attendees to seek technical help, explore their own interests, and ask questions in an individual or group setting.
 In some lessons, we opted for an entirely written approach, with a number of interactive text elements and screen shots.
 All training materials used for workshops are available online (https://training.nih-cfde.org/en/latest/) as written step-by-step tutorials, providing learners multiple ways to approach the material.

 In contrast with in-person materials that amount to something like instructor notes, both ways of presenting the material, videos and screenshots, are laborious.
 A ~1 hour in-person lesson might take 2-3 days to develop and write out.
 That same lesson as an online walkthrough will likely take a week or more as the lesson will likely require dozens of formatted screenshots, and all of the interactive questions and assessments also need to be coded in.
-Vidlets also require a great deal of time consuming editing.
+Vidlets also require a great deal of time-consuming planning and editing.

 These materials also require much more upkeep than in-person lessons.
 With in-person materials, changes to the Kids First interface, for example, would only matter if they changed the functionality of the portal, and lesson content for new features could generally be developed and added to a lesson without overhauling the materials.
 However, even minor color and placement changes to the Kids First interface can render our materials useless.
 Vidlets need to be completely re-recorded with nearly every update, and the screenshots from walkthroughs generally all need to be re-taken.
 For 2021, we are evaluating the pros and cons of each of these methods, as well as continually exploring new ways to deliver online content more efficiently.

-After our initial materials revamp, we have started to work on offering online 'in person' lessons.
+After our initial materials revamp, we have started to work on offering online 'in person' lessons via Zoom.
 We deliver each lesson within the training team, and then expand to groups outside our team.
 Each delivery is a walkthrough of an entire lesson with users and will result in an iteration to change the materials to reflect discussion during the walkthrough.
 After 2-3 iterations are delivered to beta users and CF program members, we will set up a formal registration system and encourage adventurous biomedical scientists to attend sessions.

-As of late 2020, we have two lessons developed, we are beginning to offer them to a larger audience as pilot workshops.
+As of late 2020, we have tested two lessons, offered to a larger audience as pilot workshops.
 Here too, we are experimenting with the exact approach we will use.
 Online learning, especially for people with slow internet connections or limited screen size, can be extremely difficult.
 We expect to combine Zoom teleconferences, live streaming, and helpdesk sessions via our CFDE training helpdesk, but will continue to assess how well these are working for our learners and update accordingly.
 We are conducting assessments and evaluating our overall approach, as well as next steps for specific lesson development with each session.

 This lesson development approach is slow and cautious, and provides plenty of opportunity to improve the materials in response to lived experience of both instructors and learners.
 During the lesson development and delivery period, we will work closely with each partner DCC to make sure our lessons align with their best practices, as well as convey any technical challenges with user experience back to the DCCs in order to identify potential improvements in DCC portals.
 We expect to be able to develop 2-3 new lessons per website release, as well as updating existing content.
 Our [training website release plan](https://github.com/nih-cfde/training-and-engagement/blob/stable/docs/TrainingRepoReleasePlan/TrainingRepo-Release-Plan.md) provides a timeline for posting new tutorials.
 In addition to release timelines, the release plan describes the different stages between releases, the internal CFDE training material review process along with format and tags for the release documentation both for the public facing website and the GitHub repo.